shabbir32/android-kernel-rosy/README.md

 This kernel contains submodules.
 To build it successfully, you have to either clone it with `--recursive` option or do `git submodule update --init --recursive` in the kernel directory after cloning.

 Make sure you are building the kernel with `rosy-perf_defconfig`.
-In case you want to base on other defconfig, you can easily enable ROSY's drivers in any config with `menuconfig`.
+In case you want to base on other defconfig, you can easily enable ROSY's drivers in any config using the kernel's `menuconfig`.
 You can find special section with drivers for ROSY in `menuconfig > Device Drivers > Drivers for ROSY`.
 Do not forget to build the Wi-Fi drivers though, they are in `menuconfig > Device Drivers > Staging drivers`.

 ##### Steps:
 ```